Brayden Maynard: Coaching

 In 2019, Maynard took on an assistant coaching role, under Peter Schwab, at De La Salle College where he studied.

 Personal life

-Maynard was born in Adelaide, but grew up in Melbourne barracking for Melbourne.
+Maynard was born in Adelaide, living there briefly, but grew up in Melbourne barracking for Melbourne.
 He is the son of Peter Maynard, who played for Melbourne in the AFL and for Glenelg in the South Australian National Football League (SANFL) and the grandson of Graham Campbell, who played and coached Fitzroy, as well as coaching West Perth and Glenelg.
 His brother, Corey, played football for Melbourne in the AFL as a category B rookie after a career playing basketball professionally.
 He attended De La Salle College in Malvern, an inner suburb of Melbourne.

+Maynard deals with obsessive–compulsive disorder.

 Statistics

-Updated to the end of the 2022 season.
+Updated to the end of the 2025 season.